Ford F-Series: F-150 Platinum (2009–present)

-F-150 Tremor (2014-2015, 2021-present)
+F-150 Tremor (2014, 2021–present)

 For the 2014 model year, Ford introduced the Tremor model of the F-150.
 The Tremor was released as a high-performance sport truck for street truck enthusiasts.
-The regular-cab Tremor is based on the style of the FX Appearance Package with the 3.5 Liter EcoBoost engine and a 4.10 rear axle.
-The interior uses a console-mounted shifter, custom bucket seats and a flow-through center console not found in any other F-150.
-The Tremor is available in both 4x2 and 4x4.
-Both options feature an electronic locking rear differential and customized suspension.
+The regular-cab Tremor is based on the style of the FX Appearance Package with the 3.5L EcoBoost engine and a 4.10:1 rear axle ratio.
+The interior uses a console-mounted shifter, custom bucket seats, and a flow-through center console not found in any other F-150.
+The Tremor is available in both 4×2 and 4×4.
+Both options feature an electronic-locking rear differential and customized suspension.
 There were 2,230 Tremors built.

-Ford reintroduced the Tremor with the 14th Generation F-150 in 2021 as a standalone model, slotted between the FX4 and Raptor, with an updated 3.5 Liter EcoBoost, producing 400 horsepower and 500 Ft-Lbs. of torque paired with a 10-speed automatic transmission.
+Ford reintroduced the Tremor with the 14th generation F-150 in 2021 as a standalone model, slotted between the FX4 and Raptor, with an updated 3.5L EcoBoost, producing 400 horsepower and 500 lb-ft of torque paired with a 10-speed automatic transmission.
 The Tremor is available only as a SuperCrew model with a 5 1/2-foot bed with three specific trim levels (Base, Mid, and High) that offer updated luxury and convenience items.
 The updated Tremor features a revised shock and suspension system, unique external styling kit, custom seats, vented hood, powder-coated running boards, and various skid and bash plates.
-In the 2022 model year, Ford also offered the Tremor with the 5.0L Coyote engine, producing 400 horsepower and 410 Ft-Lbs. of torque.
+For the 2023 model year, Ford also offered the Tremor with the 5.0L Coyote engine, producing 400 horsepower and 410 lb-ft of torque.
 Both engines are paired with Ford's 10-speed automatic transmission.
 The trim levels were reduced to Standard and High.